mkner/robo-time/docs/timing.rst

 .. py:mod:
 .. py:mod:: py_mod

-| Some of the most frequently used timing functions.
+| The most frequently used timing delay functions.
+These are
-| These functions are standalone.
+| standalone versions.
 Some are also available on the
 | various clock interfaces but are decoupled here for more
 | lightweight, streamlined inline requirements.
+For accurate timing
+| only delay(...) and delayMicros(...) are recommended.
+The others
+| are for testing and comparative purposes only.

 .. function:: delay(delay_time)